 In 2017, Jon Rahm made two eagles over the final six holes on his way to capturing his first PGA Tour victory.
 Rahm, who turned 22 the November previous, beat Phil Mickelson’s record as the youngest champion at the tournament.

 Rahm delivered a ball-striking master-class on his way to victory topping the field for Strokes Gained Tee-To-Green.
 For the three rounds played on the South Course he gained a mouth-watering 9.5 strokes on the field average.
 He finished the week T19 for Driving Accuracy, 16th for Driving Distance, T12 for GIR and a modest 37th in Strokes Gained Putting.

-In 2016, Brandt Snedeker emerged victorious on a Monday finish due to horrendous weather conditions.
+The 2016 champion, Brandt Snedeker, emerged victorious on a Monday finish due to horrendous weather conditions.
 He won with -6(282) which is the highest winning score at Torrey Pines in the recent past.
 To highlight the impact that the weather had, there were 23 scores in the 80s in the final round.
 Snedeker ranked 47th in Driving Distance, T57 in Driving Accuracy, T14 for GIR and 4th in Putts per GIR.
 He also finished the week T9 for Birdies shooting 16 in total.

 In 2015 Jason Day prevailed in a playoff with J.B.
 Holmes, Harris English and Scott Stallings to win his third PGA Tour title.
 He finished the week 1st for Driving Distance and T8 for both GIR and Scrambling.
 He finished 34th in Strokes Gained Putting which highlights the fact that you don’t necessarily need a red-hot putter to get the job done around Torrey Pines.

 Farmers Insurance Open Betting Tips 2020